Free Website Content - Internet Communication Vehicles

 What's Next?

-Internet communication is intrinsically tied to the
+Internet communication is intrinsically tied to

-hardware options available.
-Wireless technology has accelerated
+the hardware options available.
+Wireless technology

-the development of messaging software, opening the market
+has accelerated the development of messaging software,

-to a dizzying array of devices for web access.
-Where we
+opening the market to a dizzying array of devices for

-were once tied to a keyboard and mouse, we will soon be
+web access.
+Where we were once tied to a keyboard and

-navigating the web with our voices from a moving automobile,
+mouse, we will soon be navigating the web with our voices

-or browsing via screens in our eyewear, with tiny cameras
+from a moving automobile, or browsing via screens in

-reading our eye movements to move the cursor and make selections.
+to move the cursor and make selections.
+Our interactive

-Our interactive conversations will include more and more
+conversations will include more and more participants

-what works best for you is the first step to effectively
+works best for you is the first step to effectively

 communicating on the web.